John Waterhouse Daniel

 John Waterhouse Daniel (January 27, 1845 – January 11, 1933) was a Canadian physician and Conservative politician.

-Daniel enlisted in the American Civil war and served as a Surgeon with the 47th Regiment Kentucky Volunteer Mounted Infantry a Union Regiment from October 1863 to December 1864.

-Daniel served as an assistant surgeon in the United States Army from 1865 to 1871.
+Born in St. Stephen, New Brunswick, Daniel attended the New Kingswood College in Bath, Somerset, England, taking further education in London and then in New York.
+Daniel served in the United States Army for a year and a half, afterwards which he returned to England and became a member of the Royal College of Surgeons.

+On October 15, 1890, Daniel married Jesse Porteous Ennis.
+They had no children, and Ennis died in 1921.
+Daniel served as a surgeon lieutenant-colonel in New Brunswick.
+In 1881, the Provincial Government sent him to St. Croix to treat a smallpox outbreak, which he did within six weeks.
 After a three-year term as an Alderman in Saint John, New Brunswick, he was elected Mayor, a post he held from 1900 to 1902.

 Elected to the House of Commons four times, Daniel represented Saint John federally from 1904 to 1911.
 Less than a month after his final election in 1911, Daniel resigned, triggering a by-election which John Douglas Hazen won by acclamation.
-In 1912 Daniel was appointed to the Senate of Canada, where he sat until his death.
+In 1912 Daniel was appointed to the Senate of Canada.
+On January 11, 1933, Daniel died in his Saint John home at the age of 87 due to complications from influenza.